mbkuhn/amr-wind-tutorial/01_compiling.md

 ```
 spack install
 ```
 This process will take some time, and it will generate a large wall of text.
-Once that command is done running, we can confirm the completion of the process by locating the amr-wind executable.
+Once that command is done running, we can also confirm the completion of the process by locating the amr-wind executable.
 Within the amr-wind directory, there will be a folder named `spack-build-<hash>`, where the <hash> is a signature of letters and numbers assigned to this repository and this environment.
 Within this build directory will be the executable `amr_wind`.

 ### Additional details for turbine simulations